vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 		</dependency>
 ```

-In this example, we are interested in the `reactor.core.observability.micrometer.Micrometer` API that provides us the StreamListener needed to observe the stream.
+In this example, we are interested in the `reactor.core.observability.micrometer.Micrometer` API that provides us with the `StreamListener` needed to observe the stream.
 This API supports instrumentation of `reactor.core.scheduler.Scheudler`'s, as well as applying Meters and Observations on a per-subscription basis to the reactive stream.
-This example will observe our stream using the `Micrometer.observation` API that hooks into micrometer's Observation framework.
+This example will observe our stream using the `Micrometer.observation` API that hooks into Micrometer's `Observation` framework.

-We can take our `GreetingService` from earlier and embellish it with additional observation related sections.
+We can take our `GreetingService` from earlier and embellish it with additional `Observation` related sections.

 GreetingService.java:
 ```java